< Browse to Previous Essay | Browse to Next Essay >

 With gold strikes and military operations, traffic up and down the river increased, requiring wharves and warehouses.
 In 1851, rivermen put lines on the steamboat James P. Flint and hauled her up through roiling waters of the rapids to establish her as the first steamer on the middle river.
 But pulling boats through the rapids had limitations.
 In 1854, Putnam Bradford and L. W. Coe built the Mary above the Cacades and gave birth to a shipbuilding industry on the middle and upper river.
 With additional bottoms operating on the middle river, freight rates dropped, but never enough to satisfy the shippers.

-In March 1854, the new territorial legislature carved out Skamania -- Chinookian for swift water -- County out of Clarke (later Clark) County.
+In March 1854, the new territorial legislature carved out Skamania (said to be Chinookian for "swift water") County out of Clarke (later Clark) County.
 Skamania then encompassed the north bank of the Columbia east to the Rocky Mountains.
 A month later, the legislators lobbed off the portion east of the Deschutes River for Walla Walla County.
 The Skamania County seat was at the lower Cascades (where the legislative representatives lived and had their businesses).

 In January 1865, the legislature deleted Skamania County and divided the land between Clarke and Klickitat counties.
 The officers were forbidden to act in their official capacities after April 1, 1965.
 Clarke County officials wanted to tax the assets of the Oregon Steam Navigation Co. and other properties at the Cascades.
-In the session of 1867, the legislature repealed the act because Congress disapproved it.
+But Congress disapproved the 1865 legislation, so the session of 1867, the legislature repealed the act, restoring Skamania County to existence.
 Any acts of the county officers were approved retroactively.

 Steamboats on the Columbia